John Archer 1791 - 1877 (hotel keeper) and his family

 John Archer 'gentleman' born Great Malvern about 1791, died 1877, was a victorian hotel keeper.

-He is thought to be the John Archer who was one of the first churchwardens of St Mary Guarlford which opened in 1844 as a chapel of ease, essentially a daughter church of Great Malvern Priory.
+He may be the John Archer who was one of the first churchwardens of St Mary Guarlford which opened in 1844 as a chapel of ease, essentially a daughter church of Great Malvern Priory.

 A window at the east end of St Mary Guarlford is dedicated in memory of his youngest son Edward Archer, who took over running the Foley Arms family hotel when his father retired.